-Mayor Morse can issue Proclamations & Citations to educate the public on events related to history, culture, or public safety on behalf of the City of Holyoke.
+Mayor Murphy can issue Proclamations & Citations to educate the public on events related to history, culture, or public safety on behalf of the City of Holyoke.

 There are a few things you should know before you submit a request:

 - You need to get your request sponsored by a Holyoke resident or group.
 The Mayor will not honor multiple requests from the same person or group in one year.

 - The proclamation must educate a significant amount of Holyoke citizens.
 Mayor Murphy does not offer them as awards and does not imply support of your event or project.

 - Mayor Murphywill issue a proclamation/citation for one date only, and usually won’t provide backdated proclamations.

 - The Mayor has the right to edit the drafted language of a proclamation/citation.
 Please keep in mind, they are ceremonial and not a legal document.

 - You’ll need to apply each year if the proclamation/citation is an annual event.